April in the Garden is all about anticipation,

 Always a standout in any spring window box or container are the peony wannabes, the Persian buttercups (Ranunculus asiaticus), whose tightly coiled petals mimic peonies, but in raspberry, orange, and cream.
 Charming perennial tulips (Tulipa batalini ‘Bronze Charm’) warm the day with sunny yellow petals feathered in bronze.
 Another wildly popular perennial tulip, Tulipa bakeri ‘Lilac Wonder’, blooms lilac pink with yellow poached-egg centers.
 At 6 to 8 inches, these tulips may be short in stature, but their impact is pure delight.
 A fantasy of white and yellow spurred snapdragons (Linaria marocanna) keep blooming throughout the cool spring weather, often continuing their flower power well into summer.
 These annuals are available in other colors, too, and their frothy looks blend well with all companions.
 What would spring be without pansies?
-The sweet star of the troughs is Penny Citrus, a lovable viola mix in combinations of yellow, orange, and white.
+The sweet star of the troughs is Free-Flowering, a lovable orange viola.

 The Formal Circle Garden